- Capital University Law School, J.D., LL.M., Taxation, 1995

 - Assisted in drafting significant components of Am.
 Sub.
 H.B.
 510 establishing the Ohio Financial Institutions Tax and repealing the Dealer in Intangibles tax

-Dave is a member of the Ohio State Bar Association and the Columbus Bar Association.
+Dave is a member of the Ohio State Bar Association.
 He is also a registered lobbyist for the Ohio Council of Retail Merchants.

 Dave has lectured on state and local tax topics for the Council on State Taxation (COST), the Tax Executives Institute (TEI), the Ohio Petroleum Marketers and Convenience Store Association, the Ohio Manufacturers Education Council, and private client seminars.
 He has authored articles for the Journal of State Taxation and the Journal of Taxation and Regulation of Financial Institutions.